sphinx-doc/sphinx/Doc-26/install/index.rst

    python setup.py build --build-base=/tmp/pybuild/foo-1.0

-(Or you could do this permanently with a directive in your system or personal Distutils configuration file; see section :ref:`config-files`.)
+(Or you could do this permanently with a directive in your system or personal Distutils configuration file; see section :ref:`inst-config-files`.)
 Normally, this isn't necessary.

 The default layout for the build tree is as follows::